gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------
 I'm currently working as an applied scientist in the alexa team.
-Before that I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for a few months.
-In the last year of my PhD I co-founded an artificial intelligence for scientific discovery company working out of Cambridge University's (JBS) startup accelerator.
+Before joining amazon, I was trying to co-found a company at <a href="https://www.joinef.com">EF</a> for a few months.
+I also co-founded an artificial intelligence for scientific discovery company working out of Cambridge University's (JBS) startup accelerator in the last year of my PhD.

 Work Experience
 ------